churchianity/tlog/README.md

 # Details
 ## 'file' object details
-- path: optional string path to the file to create. defaults to the `data` directory, as a `.log` file named a ISO 8601 timestamp at time of creation.
+- path: optional string path to the file to create. defaults to the root directory, as a `.log` file named a ISO 8601 timestamp at time of creation.

 ## 'console' object details
 - stdstream: required value of 'stdout', 'stderr', or 'stdin'.
 It's not usually desired to make it 'stdin'. outputs sent to stdstreams are automatically de-duplicated. even if there are multiple console outputs with the tag relevant to your logs that share the same stdstream, the output will only happen once.